 With three subway Metro stations and the General Osório Station in Ipanema a stone’s throw away, the neighborhood is well connected to the other parts of Rio.
 Atlantic Avenue connects to the beachside, while Nossa Senhora de Copacabana connect with the other twenty-four streets that form the three major arteries.
 The subway is safe and reliable so tourists do not have a problem getting around the neighborhood.
 Taxis are also easily available.
 If you plan to rent a car, it would be prudent to engage a driver in order to get around the city which is known for its chaotic traffic in certain areas.

 One of the main reasons why visitors come to Copacabana is, undoubtedly, the beach.
 It is perhaps the most famous after Ipanema Beach.
 Sunbathing beauties, bars, restaurants, this is truly a beach-lover’s paradise.
 The beauty of it all is you get to see people from a variety of lifestyles either strolling, exercising, roller skating or simply basking in the sunshine all through the day.
 From businessmen to entertainers and fun seekers, Copacabana Beach has room for everyone.
-If you haven’t watched Capoeira, a Brazilian martial arts form, you will get a chance to see some of the most well trained performers in action at the beach.
-Most beach kiosks are open around the clock, offering some of the most delicious traditional snacks and caipirinhas, a local alcoholic beverage.
-Apart from cold beer, they also serve a delicious snack called refeição, a favorite with many tourists.
+Most beach kiosks are open around the clock, offering some of the most delicious traditional snacks, caipirinhas, a local alcoholic beverage and also cold beer.

 The Brazilians are a sport-loving race and beach soccer and volleyball are favorite sports that are promoted at arenas along Copacabana Beach.
 During the summer, the World Cup International Beach Volleyball competition is held at the beach so if you are in town don’t forget to catch up with a game.
 Swimmers and surfers are an integral part of the beach and represent the true Carioca lifestyle.
 While sunbathing may cease in the evenings, the beach comes alive at night with many of the barracas or beach bars doing brisk business through the night.